CBS13 Investigation Into California's Troubled COVID Testing Lab Prompts State Legislation

 The first bill, SB 947, would extend whistleblower protections from government employees to include employees of government contractors like PerkinElmer, which was given a $1.7 billion no-bid lab contract and then sued a whistleblower who also reported problems at the lab, and threatened to sue others.

-The Newsom administration quietly renewed PerkinElmer’s no-bid contract amid ongoing state and federal investigations of the lab, and despite the fact that the lab failed to meet some of the requirements of the first contract.
+The Newsom administration quietly renewed PerkinElmer’s no-bid contract amid ongoing state and federal investigations of the lab, and despite the fact that the lab is still failing to return results in 48 hours, which is required in its contract.

-Coming up tonight at 6, we are diving deeper into the reason for this legislation.

-In the meantime, you can watch our full CBS News Sacramento special report, THE COVID LAB – State secrets exposed, here.

 WATCH THE CBS NEWS SACRAMENTO